Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 Next in line are **_SSE instructions_**.
 It turns out, a subset of SSE instructions is extensively employed throughout the OS modules (mainly, for initialization purposes) and the segments of such code are not interpreted correctly, if interpreted at all, by decompilers.
 Mostly, SSE instructions are left “as is”, in `__asm{}` blocks / intrinsics, or simply ignored.

 Another fundamental topic in decompilation is **_data type analysis_**.
-Basically, there are three methods  of assigning a type to some memory location: by analyzing instructions operating on it,  by inferring from function prototype in case the data stored at this location is passed as an argument to a known (or, in its turn, inferred) function, and, finally, by reading some kind of meta-data that specifies the type explicitly (e.g. a symbol file).
+Basically, there are three methods  of assigning a type to some memory location: by analyzing instructions operating on it,  by inferring from function prototype (in case the data stored at this location is passed as an argument to a known or, in its turn, inferred function), and, finally, by reading some kind of meta-data that specifies the type explicitly (e.g. a symbol file).
 Obviously, one has to take into account “compound” sets of instructions where the value is first loaded into a register and only then operated on; then, some variables might not be stored in memory (stack or RAM) at all, but reside in registers only.
 In short, the topic is much more complex than I might have led you to believe.

 This being the case, the variety in the quality and detailedness of type inference among various decompilers should not surprise us.
-All of the decompilers under consideration performed (to some degree) type analysis for local variables presenting the results either in the from of local variable declarations or statements such as `“byte [rbx + 0x970] = r12b“` Decompilers **_r2ghidra-dec_** and **_r2snow_** stood out among the rest by walking one or two extra miles:  **_r2ghidra-dec_** was able to compute array sizes (lengths of string buffers, to be more precise) while **_r2snow_** managed to deduce (partly) anonymous structures from the memory use patterns which might come in handy given the extensive use of structures in Windows code. _ServerDllInitialization()_ initializes fields of two structures whose counterparts in ReactOS code are called `BASE_STATIC_SERVER_DATA` and `CSR_SERVER_DLL`, not to mention `SECURITY_DESCRIPTOR` that pops up every time the initialization routine needs a security descriptor.
+All of the decompilers under consideration performed (to some degree) type analysis for local variables presenting the results either in the from of local variable declarations or statements such as `“byte [rbx + 0x970] = r12b“` Decompilers **_r2ghidra-dec_** and **_r2snow_** stood out among the rest by walking one or two extra miles:  **_r2ghidra-dec_** was able to compute array sizes (lengths of string buffers, to be more precise), while **_r2snow_** managed to deduce (partly) anonymous structures from the memory use patterns (which might come in handy given the extensive use of structures in Windows code). _ServerDllInitialization()_ initializes fields of two structures whose counterparts in ReactOS code are called `BASE_STATIC_SERVER_DATA` and `CSR_SERVER_DLL`, not to mention `SECURITY_DESCRIPTOR`, that pops up every time the initialization routine needs a security descriptor.
 Of course, **_r2snow_** has no knowledge of what these structures are called in reality, so it unimaginatively names them `s9`, `s55`, and `s60` respectively.

 Having said all that, I would be a remiss not to mention the type information already available in the disassembly listings.
 Take a look at this Cutter screenshot.